 Fall Midterms are a mid-semester source of stress.
-Many are complete and for some students, they will happen during the first weeks of November.
+Many are complete, and they will happen during the first weeks of November for some students.
 Take note – millions of college students have been through this moment in time.
 You are not alone.

 For most college students, midterms are looming closer and closer, that one last roadblock before the relief that is Thanksgiving.
-And while some of your peers may have gotten the jump on studying for exams, there are plenty others that let things get the better of them.
+And while some of your peers may have gotten the jump on studying for exams, plenty of others let things get the better of them.

 Fear not, procrastinators, for we have the ultimate guide for cramming for your midterm exams!

 1. Use any and all tools and resources available to you.
-If your professor posts study guides, or has a review period before the test, make all efforts to go to it, or to follow the study guide.
-This will help to slim down and focus what you need to be studying for the test.
+If your professor posts study guides or have a review period before the test, make all efforts to go to it or follow the study guide.
+This will help to slim down and focus on what you need to be studying for the test.
 This is important, as time is crucial when cramming for exams, and studying anything that you don’t need to know can be a devastating waste of time.

 2. Form a study group.
 If you have a little more time, contact some other members of your class and see if they’d be up for forming a study group of sorts, which can help you focus and bounce ideas off each other.

 4. Use your skills to your advantage.
-If you know a certain studying technique works better for you than others, then use that!
-If flashcards are the best way for you to memorize things, then make flash cards and review them constantly.
-Find which ways work for you and use them.
+If you know a particular studying technique works better for you than others, use that!
+If flashcards are the best way for you to memorize things, then make flashcards and review them constantly.
+Find which methods work for you and use them.

 5. Focus on what is most important.
-If you know you have three different exams, but you’re already feeling fairly confident about one of them, then be sure to focus on the other two!
-While it doesn’t hurt to review the other material, it’s simply common sense to be more focused on the material that you don’t know as well.
+If you know, you have three different exams, but you’re already feeling reasonably confident about one, then be sure to focus on the other two!
+While it doesn’t hurt to review the other material, it’s simply common sense to be more focused on the material you don’t know.

 6. Get a good night’s sleep before your exam.
-I know it’s tempting to stay up half the night trying to cram as much info into your brain as possible, but you won’t retain the information half as well if you pull an all nighter.
-You need sleep, and resting before an exam will do you much more good then trying desperately to stay awake the next day as all the information you tried so hard to retain slips away from your foggy brain.
+I know it’s tempting to stay up half the night trying to cram as much info into your brain as possible, but you won’t retain the information half if you pull an all-nighter.
+You need sleep, and resting before an exam will do you much more good than trying desperately to stay awake the next day as all the information you tried so hard to retain slips away from your foggy brain.